 Why is my cat going to the litter box every few minutes?

 Cats with urinary tract infections or other forms of urinary tract disease spend a lot of time going in and out of the litter box.
 It might look like your cat is constipated, but if you watch closely, you’ll notice that there’s not a lot of moisture in the box.

-Frequent trips to the litter box indicate that your cat needs relief but can’t get everything—or anything—out.
+Frequent trips to the litter box indicate that your cat needs relief.
 If your cat keeps trying to pee but only a little comes out, it’s a sure sign that something is wrong.
 Bring him or her to the veterinarian as soon as possible.

 If your cat keeps going to the litter box but nothing happens at all, he or she may be dealing with a complete urethral blockage.
 In this case, seek emergency veterinary care immediately.
 Just a few hours of hesitation could be fatal.

 What should I do if my cat hasn’t peed in 2 days?

 Go to the vet immediately.
 Get off your computer, pack up the carrier, get in the car, and go.

 A cat who hasn’t urinated for 24 hours is at risk of becoming seriously ill.
 By that point, toxins in the bladder have started to seep into the rest of the body.
 By 48 hours, those toxins have been circulating for a long time, the bladder is excruciatingly full, and death is a very real possibility.

 Why is my cat lying in the litter box?